S-Riches/quotes-discord-bot/design_document.md

 -   user types in a prefix like \* followed by quotes " "
     -   e.g \*"a quick brown fox jumping over a lazy fox"
 -   the discord bot registers this, then puts a 'card', similar to how vexera puts in the photo when you type +np
--   we await a generated image, then parse it into the 'card' after its generated
+-   we await a generated image, then parse it into the 'card' after its generated X does it differently

 very very simple functionality

 ## Tasks

 -   write logic to be able to take input from the user in the quotes channel, using whatever is between the \*"" as a prompt / done
--   write the logic to convert the base64 data into an image see refs:stack overflow image base64
+-   write the logic to convert the base64 data into an image see refs:stack overflow image base64 / done
--   write logic to put the image into a card
+-   write logic to put the image into a card / done
--   potentially look into kafka, for allowing the storage of the base 64 data to allow the user to reroll if they dont like the image
+-   potentially look into kafka, for allowing the storage of the base 64 data to allow the user to reroll if they dont like the image --- potentia reroll idea
+-   author section of the embed
+-   write tests
+-   ???
+-   push to aws
+-   reroll

 ## refs